Matjaz12/GEMM-FPGA/README.md

 # General Matrix Multiplication (GEMM)

 ## About
-The project was developed for course: `Computer Systems (Master's degree, FRI 2022)`.
+The project was developed for course [Computer Systems](https://www.fri.uni-lj.si/en/course/63509).

 ## Info
 Vivado HLS is used to optimize GEMM operation.
 In these seminar we explore the use